Off Payroll Legislation IR35 Reform FAQ

-It very much depends on a number of factors; if you move to an umbrella company or if you want to be paid through a limited company model.
-We are unable to provide advice on individual changes to pay, however we have an Approved Supplier List of accountancy and umbrella company partners who can provide this information.
+It very much depends on a number of factors, if you move to an Umbrella Company or if you want to be paid through a Limited Company model.
+We are unable to provide advice on individual changes to pay, however we have an Approved Supplier List of Accountancy and Umbrella Company partners who can provide this information.
 You can contact them here.

-Nothing will change in the way that the fee payer makes payments to your limited company.
+Nothing will change in the way that the fee payer makes payments to your Limited Company number.
 They will still pay you the contractually agreed rate with no deductions.
 The only thing to do is to ensure that your working practices mirror that of an assignment being completed in an Outside IR35 fashion.
 If there is a material change in the services or the way in which they are provided then a new determination should be made by the client and appropriate action taken.

 What actions can I take as a contractor to ensure that I’m providing services in an Outside IR35 way?